dkt101/dkt101/_pages/about.md

 1. [Open Drone Map](https://www.opendronemap.org/) If you have a drone, turn it into a mapping machine with this tool.
 Then you can export the geo-referenced image into a tool like Google Earth Pro and overlay data.
 1. [Tracking busses with Open Data](https://github.com/cylussec/bustracking) from T101 alum Brian Seele
 1. [Case Harvester](https://github.com/dismantl/CaseHarvester) Amazing effort by Open Justice Baltimore that lets you build a database of court cases.
 Identify trends in traffic enforcement.
 Tons of great research ideas if you can get this tool running.
 They also have a [request form](https://openjusticebaltimore.org/#contact) where you can request to access their data.
-1. [](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. [](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. [](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. [](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. [](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. [](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. [](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.

 How can I help you?
 ======